Huntman616/shoebill/README.md

 A Macintosh II emulator that runs A/UX (and A/UX only).

+Credits:
-Credits Project Manager: huntman616 (GitHub) (emaculation forms) Coders:
+Project Manager: huntman616 (GitHub) (emaculation forms)
+Coders:

 Shoebill is an all-new, BSD-licensed Macintosh II emulator designed from the ground up with the singular goal of running A/UX.